FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 ### Tooltips

-When on, the tooltips, an help with complementary information is displayed the mouse is over a parameter or a control.
+Tooltips contain help and complementary informations.
+When on, they are displayed when the mouse is over a parameter or a control.

 ### Theme